keploy/community-blog/clrrh512x000609jvdl5p0it3.md

 ---

 You could probably meet the deadlines and test the logic behind every LOC.
 When dealing with a function that incorporates multiple logic paths and various edge cases, the traditional approach of cluttering the function with numerous assert statements for different scenarios can lead to code bloat.

 This not only makes the code harder to read and maintain but also complicates the testing process.

 However, testing conditions that go beyond simple equality comparisons, such as checking if a specific exception is raised, can pose challenges.
 Unit testing frameworks offer dedicated methods like **self.assertRaises()** that streamline the verification process

-## **UNIT TESTING**
+## **Unit Testing**

-Unit testing is a software testing approach where you test each of the components that you built individually to ensure if what you have intended to have been [implemented.In](http://implemented.In) case of huge codebases - Automation testing is much more preferred.
+Unit testing is a software testing approach where you test each of the components that you built individually to ensure if what you have intended to have been implemented.
+In the case of huge codebases - Automation testing is much more preferred.

 There are different types of unit testing in general :